meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 ## Make React Compatible with Chrome

-Remember at the beginning we mentioned that extensions are just JavaScript?
+Remember we mentioned that extensions are just JavaScript?
 This is true, but not all JS is created equal.
 Most JS projects are a mix of JSX, Typescript, JSONs, and other assets spread across multiple files.
 If you try moving your files into your extension's package, Chrome won't know how to read your files and fail to run your extension.

 ### Prevent JavaScript file splitting